dragoon-rs/komodo/paper.md

 let powers = setup::<F, G>(bytes.len(), &mut rng)?;
 ```

-The next step, following the diagram above is to encode and prove the data to
+Following the diagram above, the next step is to encode and prove the data to
 generate $n$ encoded and proven blocks.

 ```rust